Conservation-restoration of dye diffusion transfer prints: Storage

 One of the most important ways to help artifacts of all kinds is to consider their storage both when they are being used and when they are packed away.
-Researchers Dusan Stulik and Art Kaplan acknowledge: "without knowing the chemical nature and physical structure of a photograph, it is difficult to prescribe conditions for its storage or exhibition that will help ensure its preservation, and it is difficult as well to determine appropriate conservation treatment."
+Researchers Dusan Stulik and Art Kaplan acknowledge: "without knowing the chemical nature and physical structure of a photograph, it is difficult to prescribe conditions for its storage or exhibition that will help ensure its preservation, and it is difficult as well to determine appropriate conservation treatment".
 However, certain best practices emerge within the conservation-restoration field to provide a blueprint.
 Acid-free boxes are a commonly recommended source for the storage of dye diffusion transfer prints.
 In addition, containers of polyester, aluminum, or glass may also provide adequate housing.
 Individual prints should be stored separately in sleeves or envelopes that are made of polypropylene or paper with high quantities of alphacellulose.
 In the unfortunate circumstance that prints must be stored together, they should be stored vertically to avoid warping or bending.
 It is critical that prints be completely dry prior to storage.
-Best practices indicate that storage conditions remain about 70° Fahrenheit (21° Celsius), and the relative humidity be kept between 30% and 50%.
+Best practices indicate that storage conditions remain about 70°F (21°C), and the relative humidity be kept between 30% and 50%.

 Treatment

-If dye diffusion transfer prints are not cared for though the tenants of preventive conservation, they may need to receive treatment.
+If dye diffusion transfer prints are not cared for though the tenets of preventive conservation, they may need to receive treatment.
 Generally, any work associated with physically altering a print would be the domain of a conservator-restorer.
 Treatment for dye diffusion transfer prints can range from directly contacting them, such as in repairing a crack or tear, separating them from materials that may adhere to them, including other prints, cleaning their surface, to establishing a protocol for storage as discussed above.
 Typically, the use of nitrile gloves to protect both the print and the person working to treat it would apply in this work.